RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - Validate input
 - Validate output
 - Run all submissions
+- Clean up generated testcases using `clean` when `--clean` is passed.

 This supports the `--cp` and `--no-timelimit` flags which are described under the `pdf` subcommand.